Follow these tips to use guest posting for building your brand’s online profile

 Potential Returns

-As mentioned previously, ROI can be split into five major categories: money, traffic, backlinks, awareness/trust, and relationships.
+ROI can be split into five categories:

 Money